smartmarmot/DBforBIX/README.md

 The project's documentation is available here: http://www.smartmarmot.com/wiki/index.php?title=DBforBIX2 <br>

+Wiki for DBforBix as Zabbix Proxy see here: https://github.com/vagabondan/DBforBIX/wiki

 # Github directory structure
 The github repository is organized as follow:
 * dists: contains the packages ready to be used